clevermethod/lessons-sass/README.md

 ~~~~

 ## Development
-### Small scale, a single developer projects
+### Small scale, single developer projects
 Where collaboration / parallel development are not a concern, use the **file** watch method.
-This is the speediest way to get started and keeps all of your concerns in a single location.
+* This is the speediest way to get started and keeps all of your concerns in a single location.

-### Medium scale, multi-developer projects
+### Medium scale, single to multi-developer projects
-Where collaboration / parallel development become a concern, but page count is still managable, use the **folder** or **compiled** watch method.
+Where collaboration / parallel development may become a concern, but page count is still managable, use the **folder** or **compiled** watch method.
-In a case like this, seperating each developer's concerns is paramount.
-The number of files **folder** watch creates is not ideal, but may be necessary for workflow / file management
+* The number of files **folder** watch creates is not ideal, but may be necessary for workflow / file management across many pages and developers.

 ### Large scale, multi-developer projects
 Where collaboration / parallel development is a major concern and page count is not managable, use the **compiled** watch method.
+* In a case like this, seperating each developer's concerns is paramount.
 Though longer to set-up, this allows for the most flexibility with parallel development and organized file management.
 This also nicely seperates concerns and creates and environment for portable / reusable code snippets.

 ## Workflow
-Attached are some handy bash files to help streamline the watch process.
+Attached in this lesson are some handy `bash` files to help streamline the watch process.

 **compile_folder.sh**

 **compile_file.sh**

 **compile_comp.sh**

 **compile_all.sh**

 Drag any of these into your terminal window and hit `enter` and the watch process will be started automatically.